railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 location, and stock move.

-If a warranty period has been defined in the product description, in months, Open ERP then completes the field :guilabel:`Warranty limit` with the correct warranty date.
+If a warranty period has been defined in the product description, in months, Open ERP then completes the field :guilabel:`Guarantee limit` with the correct warranty date.

-You must then specify the components that you'll be adding, replacing or removing in the operations part.
+You must then specify the components that you will be adding, replacing or removing in the operations part.
 On each line you must specify the following:

 Add or remove a component of the finished product: